qlik-oss/qliksense-k8s/manifests/base/transformers/README.md

 There should be corresponding secrets/config name as folders name in this directory.

-for example `pdsUri` there is a config with the same name exists.
+for example `policyDecisionsUri` there is a config with the same name exists.

-the folders inside `pdsUri` are look like this and there is an entry
+the folders inside `policyDecisionsUri` are look like this and there is an entry

 ```console
 .